act65/open-problems/README.md

 - Dynamical systems
 - Mechanism design
 - Mutli-objective optimisation
+- Type systems(?)

 # Understanding representations

 Why are neural networks better than SVMs, or RBFs, or ...?
 Are NNs best for every application?
 What are their downfalls?
 How can we make them more efficient?
 What is it that they are doing that is important?
+Answers to these questions should help us build better learners.

 - Adversarial examples.
 - Interpreting learned ...